-Alimony Attorneys in Chicago
+Alimony Attorneys in Chicago, Illinois

 Fighting for a Fair & Favorable Resolution

 In Illinois, spousal maintenance—commonly referred to as "alimony"—is spousal support payable from one spouse to the other during the pendency of a divorce action and/or after a divorce is finalized.
-Maintenance is generally awarded in situations where one spouse is not self-supporting during and/or after a divorce while the other spouse is both self-supporting and able to contribute to the other spouse’s support.
+Alimony/maintenance is generally awarded in situations where one spouse is not self-supporting during and/or after a divorce while the other spouse is both self-supporting and able to contribute to the other spouse’s support.

 Contact an alimony lawyer online or call (312) 487-2795 to get started on your spousal maintenance case.